 Alan Hunter is a longstanding member of Perthshire Society of Natural Science Archaeological Section, with close ties to Perth.

 Catherine Smith is an animal bone specialist who has worked on faunal remains from archaeological sites throughout Scotland.
 Born and educated in Dundee, where she attended the former Dundee College of Technology, she has a strong connection with Perth, having worked for the Perth High Street Archaeological Committee, Scottish Urban Archaeological Trust/SUAT Ltd and Alder Archaeology in turn.
 She is currently the book sales secretary for the Abertay Historical Society.

 Douglas Speirs is the Regional Archaeologist for Fife based with Fife Council in Kirkcaldy.
 Raised in the Scottish Borders, he graduated from Glasgow University with an honours MA degree in Archaeology and Scottish Medieval History.
 After working in the commercial archaeological sector he returned to university to graduate in 1993 with a M.Lit Archaeology degree (St Andrews).
 He was appointed Assistant Keeper (Research) with Aberdeen City Archaeological Unit before leaving in 1999 to take up his present position in which he is responsible for the management of the archaeological resource of Fife.
 His personal interests lie in the area of medieval archaeology and palaeography, subjects which he continues to research through his part-time PhD studies.

 Clare Thomas is an archaeological consultant, specialising in medieval leather.
 She taught part-time at Perth College.
 She graduated with an honours degree in archaeology and history from the University of Southampton in 1972.
 She lives near Aberfeldy, and is a member of the Breadalbane Heritage Society.
-She has been on TAFAC since 1988, and was vice-chairman for 6 years from 1994.
+She has been on TAFAC since 1988, and was vice-chair for 6 years from 1994.